mercadolibre/php-sdk/readme.md

 		// Try to put this code at the top require '../src/meli.php';

-		// Create our Application instance (replace this with your country, appId and secret).
+		// Create our Application instance (replace this with your appId and secret).
 		$meli = new Meli(array(
-			'countryId' 	=> 'ar',
 			'appId'  		=> 12345,
 			'secret' 		=> dsadsaDWFfs24DF34dgg43T3,
 		));